chadsansing/cineris-campaign/world-building.md

 #### The elven forest

-The deep elven forst is an arboreal paradise, but as you approach it you pass through ring after ring of exploded and used up trees that have incubated indsutrial gigaphds or Soma producers.
+The deep elven forst is an arboreal paradise, but as you approach it you pass through ring after ring of exploded and used up trees that have incubated industrial gigaphds or Soma producers.
 The inner forest is shrinking as the Soma industry's ring shrinks in circumference.

-Most elves and almost all of thw woodland dwarves live in the outermost still-living ring of the forest that is being used for Soma production right now.
+Most elves and almost all of the woodland dwarves live in the outermost still-living ring of the forest that is being used for Soma production right now.
 In this ring, you can find a mix of temporary ground dwellings around trees (like Black Rock Cities) used for trade and mirgrant labor populations and elven dwelllings in the trees themselves.

 Deeper inside the forest, you find more traditional elven outposts, villages, and cities up in the branches and canopy of the oldest growth.
 There is history and safety there there, but not as much power as there is in the Soma ring.